 What works well for our customers

-Different payment methods have various benefits and risks, and ultimately you need a payment solution that works for all your travellers, from your interns to your executives.
+Different payment methods have various benefits and risks, and ultimately you need a payment solution that works for all your travelers, from your interns to your executives.

 Below are some recommendations based on what works best for our customers according to their needs and goals: